-3 (2) REGULATIONS.-Any regulations prescribed 4 under authority of chapter 97 of title 5, United 5 States Code, are void ab initio.

-6 (b) NULLIFICATION OF PREVIOUS EXCLUSIONS.-

-7 Effective as of the date of the enactment of this Act, all

-8 previous determinations as to whether-

-9 (1) an agency or subdivision of the Department 10 of Homeland Security (or a predecessor agency or 11 subdivision transferred into the Department) is ex-12 cluded from coverage under chapter 71 of title 5, 13 United States Code, are null and void, except to the extent that such deter-minations were made in accordance with the criteria outlined in paragraph (1), (2), (3), (4), or (7) of section 7112(b) of such title 5.

-(2) a unit or subdivision of a unit within the Department of Homeland Security (or a predecessor agency or subdivision transferred into the Department) is not appropriate for representation by a labor organization under such chapter, or

-(3) an employee or position within the Department of Homeland Security (or a predecessor agency or subdivision transferred into the Department) is within a unit that is not appropriate for representation by a labor organization under such chapter,
+- sections (c) and (e) of section 842 of such Act are repealed. - 3 (2) REGULATIONS.-Any regulations prescribed 4 under authority of chapter 97 of title 5, United 5 States Code, are void ab initio. - 6 (b) Nullification of Previous Exclusions.- 7 Effective as of the date of the enactment of this Act, all 8 previous determinations as to whether- - 9 (1) an agency or subdivision of the Department 10 of Homeland Security (or a predecessor agency or 11 subdivision transferred into the Department) is ex-12 cluded from coverage under chapter 71 of title 5, 13 United States Code, - (2) a unit or subdivision of a unit within the Department of Homeland Security (or a predecessor agency or subdivision transferred into the Department) is not appropriate for representation by a labor organization under such chapter, or - 19 (3) an employee or position within the Depart20 ment of Homeland Security (or a predecessor agency 21 or subdivision transferred into the Department) is 22 within a unit that is not appropriate for representa23 tion by a labor organization under such chapter, - 24 are null and void, except to the extent that such deter- - 25 minations were made in accordance with the criteria out-

-3 (c) CLERICAL AMENDMENT.-The table of chapters 4 for part III of title 5, United States Code, is amended 5 by striking the item relating to chapter 97.

-6 SEC.
-638. ESTABLISHMENT OF SPECIALIZED INSPECTOR 7 OCCUPATIONS.

-8 The Secretary of Homeland Security shall establish 9 within the Bureau of Customs and Border Protection 3 10 distinct inspectional occupations: immigration, customs, 11 and agriculture.
-These divisions shall coordinate closely 12 with each other under the direction of a high-level official 13 within the Bureau, but shall report to separate operational 14 chains of command.

-15SEC.
-639. INCREASE IN INSPECTORS AT AIRPORT AND16LAND BORDER INSPECTION STATIONS.

-In each of the fiscal years 2014 through 2018, the Secretary of Homeland Security shall increase by not less than 1,000 the number of positions for full-time active duty immigration inspectors at airport and land border inspection stations within the Department of Homeland Security above the number of such positions for which funds were allotted for the preceding fiscal year.
+- 1 lined in paragraph (1), (2), (3), (4), or (7) of section - 2 7112(b) of such title 5. - 3 (c) CLERICAL AMENDMENT.-The table of chapters - 4 for part III of title 5, United States Code, is amended - 5 by striking the item relating to chapter 97. - 6 SEC.
+638. ESTABLISHMENT OF SPECIALIZED INSPECTOR - 7 OCCUPATIONS. - 8 The Secretary of Homeland Security shall establish - 9 within the Bureau of Customs and Border Protection 3 - 10 distinct inspectional occupations: immigration, customs, - 11 and agriculture.
+These divisions shall coordinate closely - 12 with each other under the direction of a high-level official - 13 within the Bureau, but shall report to separate operational - 14 chains of command. - 15 SEC.
+639. INCREASE IN INSPECTORS AT AIRPORT AND - 16 LAND BORDER INSPECTION STATIONS. - In each of the fiscal years 2015 through 2019, the - 18 Secretary of Homeland Security shall increase by not less - 19 than 1,000 the number of positions for full-time active - 20 duty immigration inspectors at airport and land border in- - 21 spection stations within the Department of Homeland Se- - 22 curity above the number of such positions for which funds - 23 were allotted for the preceding fiscal year.

 1 SEC.
 640. LAW ENFORCEMENT RETIREMENT COVERAGE

 2 FOR INSPECTION OFFICERS AND OTHER EM-

 3 PLOYEES.

 4 (a) Amendments.-

-5 (1) FEDERAL EMPLOYEES' RETIREMENT SYS-
+5 (1) Federal employees' retirement sys-

 6 TEM.-

 7 (A) Paragraph (17) of section 8401 of title

 8 5, United States Code, is amended by striking

 9 "and" at the end of subparagraph (C), and by

 10 adding at the end the following:

 11 "(E) an employee (not otherwise covered

 12 by this paragraph)-

 13 "(i) the duties of whose position in-

 14 clude the investigation or apprehension of

 15 individuals suspected or convicted of of-

 16 fenses against the criminal laws of the

 17 United States; and

 18 "(ii) who is authorized to carry a fire-

 19 arm; and

 20 "(F) an employee of the Internal Revenue

 21 Service, the duties of whose position are pri-

 22 marily the collection of delinquent taxes and the

 23 securing of delinquent returns;".

-24 (B) Conforming Amendment.-Section
+24 (B) Conforming amendment.-Section

 25 8401(17)(C) of title 5, United States Code, is